manzanotti/geniushub-client/README.md

 It is based upon work by @GeoffAtHome - thanks!

+## Current limitations
+Current limitations & to-dos.
+ - `ghclient.py` is a bit flaky.
+ - v3 zones have no schedule.

 ## Installation
 Either clone this repository and run `python setup.py install`, or install from pip using `pip install geniushub-client`.